EndMove/pufferpanel-adm/README.md

 ## Configuration

 The configuration is automatic, the data storage is persisted on an embedded SQLite3 database.
-You can reach the panel by visiting http://your-server-ip:3300/ the default user and password are `admin@admin.com` and `admin2000`.
+You can reach the panel by visiting http://your-server-ip:8080/ the default user and password are `admin@admin.com` and `admin2000`.

 ## How to update PufferPanel for ADM ?

 When an update is available you can do it directly from APP CENTRAL in ADM.
 If you want to do it manually, nothing could be easier.
-Uninstall Gitea and install the new version all your data will be kept, in some cases for major release it is possible that I indicate an additional procedure to follow.
+Install directly the new version without uninstalling first and all your data will be kept, in some cases for major release it is possible that I indicate an additional procedure to follow.

 ## An issue or a request ?

 You can report a problem, ask for help or make changes at any time by following this [link](https://github.com/EndMove/pufferpanel-adm/issues/new).
-Remember that I am not the developer of Gitea but of Gitea-ADM.
+Remember that I am not the developer of PufferPanel but of PufferPanel-ADM.